Resource Governor Resource Pool

 Resource Pool Concepts

 A resource pool, or pool, represents the physical resources of the server.
 You can think of a pool as a virtual SQL Server instance inside of a SQL Server instance.
 A pool has two parts.
-One part does not overlap with other pools, which enables minimum resource reservation.
+One part doesn't overlap with other pools, which enables minimum resource reservation.
 The other part is shared with other pools, which supports maximum possible resource consumption.
 The pool resources are defined by specifying one or more of the following settings for each resource (CPU, memory, and physical IO):

 MIN_CPU_PERCENT and MAX_CPU_PERCENT